solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 IaaS lets organizations bypass the cost and complexity of buying and managing physical servers and datacenter infrastructure.
-Each resource is offered as a separate service component, and only requires for paying for resources for as long as they are needed.
+Each resource is offered as a separate service component and only requires paying for resources for as long as they are needed.
 A cloud computing service provider like Microsoft Azure manages the infrastructure, while organizations purchase, install, configure, and manage their own software---including operating systems, middleware, and applications.